smyjsp/4day/readme.md

 - User register/unregister system
 - Holiday scheduling for automated outreach
 - Database integration for scalability and persistence
-- Expand with personalized messages and optional volunteer submissions
+- Expand with personalized messages

 ---